jasonemiller/jasonemiller.github.io/research/research-M490S25.md

 In addition, all students will participate in weekly team meetings where project participants will update one another, share successes and challenges, and share objectives for the coming week.
 Occasionally, students will share with others written drafts of written reports on their project; feedback they receive will improve their final research report.

 ## Gear ##

+Below is a speculative list of gear for the project that we will try to acquire before the start of the semester.

 * impulse heat sealer (for sealing the balloon after filling and before launch)
 * Yokahama (clear) balloons ($250 for 10)